dimadin/post-to-queue/readme.txt

 Visit 'Settings > Writing' and adjust your configuration.

+== Screenshots ==

+1. Post to Queue settings
+2. Checkbox at Publish box on Add New Post screen
+3. Add to queue action at post's row
+4. Remove from queue action at post's row
+5. Filter posts by status
+6. Queue Reorder menu
+7. Current queue order
+8. Message that reordering was successfull

 == Frequently Asked Questions ==

 = My post was published immediately after I queued it.
 Why? =